marvync/PhD-defense-presentation/README.md

-# PhD-defense-presentation
+# PhD dissertation defense slides
-PhD Dissertation Defense Slides
+For this we used Libreoffice impress and inkscape.